 As a retailer with operations in more than two dozen countries and sourcing that spans the globe, Walmart is deeply committed to addressing climate change.
-We’re focused on strengthening business resilience, advocating for climate action and reducing emissions in our operations.
+We’re focused on strengthening business resilience, advocating for climate action and targeting zero emissions across our global operations by 2040, without relying on carbon offsets.

 Because most emissions in the retail sector lie in product supply chains rather than in stores and distribution centers, we’re also working with suppliers through our Project Gigaton initiative to avoid a gigaton of greenhouse gas emissions from the global value chain by 2030.
 That’s the equivalent of taking over 200 million passenger vehicles off U.S. roads for a year.